n-hop/oasis/bats/README.md

 The BATS Protocol has the competitive performance in terms of ultra-low latency; and the advantage is further amplified in multi-hop transmission networks.

-To evaluate the performance of the BATS Protocol, we have conducted the following two tests with the parameters listed below:

-- Link rate: 100Mbps
-- Link delay: 10ms
-- Link loss rate: 5%

 In the test, we used some protocols and tools which are listed in [Protocols and Tools](docs/protocols_and_tools.md).

 In RTT measurement, `KCP` represents the RTT for TCP messages transmitted over `KCP`; and `BTP`,`BRTP`,`BRTP_PROXY` have the same meaning.
-TCP messages are transmitted in a rate of 100 packets per second with fixed length of 1024 bytes.
+TCP messages are transmitted in a rate of 100 packets per second with fixed length of 512 bytes.

+In the first RTT measurement, we measured the RTT of the first TCP message transmitted over the protocol; the test results are averaged over 15 samples.

 ### 3.1 Single hop test